Faith and You Vol. 1

 About Terry Pluto

-Terry Pluto is a sports columnist for The Plain Dealer.
+Terry Pluto is a faith and sports columnist for The Plain Dealer.
 He has twice been honored by the Associated Press Sports Editors as the nation's top sports columnist for medium-sized newspapers.
 He is a nine-time winner of the Ohio Sports Writer of the Year award and has received more than 50 state and local writing awards.
-In 2005 he was inducted into the Cleveland Journalism Hall of Fame.
-He is the author of 23 books, including The Curse of Rocky Colavito (selected by the New York Times as one of the five notable sports books of 1989), and Loose Balls, which was ranked number 13 on Sports Illustrated's list of the top 100 sports books of all time.
-He was called “Perhaps the best American writer of sports books,” by the Chicago Tribune in 1997.
-He lives in Akron, Ohio.
+He has also won an Amy award for his faith writing.
+He and his wife, Roberta, help lead weekly prison ministry services at Summit County Jail; they also do volunteer work at Haven of Rest City Mission in Akron.
 More About Terry Pluto

 Contains References to: